Christian Siriano: 2008–2013: label launch and early collaborations

 In 2008, shortly before debuting his fashion line, Siriano began collaborating on several mass market retail collections.
-In April 2008, Siriano designed a fifteen piece collection for athleisure label Puma.
-On December 4, 2008, it was announced that Siriano had signed a deal to design a line of low-cost shoes and handbags for Payless ShoeSource for retail in Fall 2009.
+In April 2008, Siriano designed a fifteen-piece collection for athleisure label Puma.
+On December 4, 2008, it was announced that Siriano had signed a deal to design a line of low-cost shoes and handbags for Payless ShoeSource for retail in fall 2009.

 Siriano's eponymous fashion line, Christian Siriano, debuted at New York Fashion Week on September 13, 2008.
 His collection is retailed at Saks Fifth Avenue and Neiman Marcus.
 In February 2009, Siriano teamed up with LG to create a fashion-themed phone, the LG Lotus (LX600).
 That April, Women's Wear Daily announced that Siriano had partnered with Victoria's Secret to retail his own makeup line, "Christian Siriano for VS Makeup".
 He also contributed limited-edition designs to Starbucks and O-Cel-O. In 2010, Siriano was named one of Crain's Top 40 Entrepreneurs Under 40, which reported that his line had brought in over $1.2 million in revenue as of 2010.

 In February 2011, Siriano launched a limited collection for catalog retailer Spiegel, named "Christian Siriano for Spiegel."
 Siriano was the first designer chosen for the catalog's designer collaborations line, "Signature Styles."
 Siriano's line at Payless expanded in 2011, when he signed on to release four collections for the chain annually, including a higher priced "Gold Collection."
 In 2012 the New York Times estimated his label's revenue at around $5 million.
 In September 2012, the first Christian Siriano flagship store was opened on Elizabeth Street in Manhattan's Nolita neighborhood.
 The store launch included celebrity guests like Heidi Klum, Allison Williams from HBO series Girls, stylist Brad Goreski, and DJs The Misshapes.

 In January 2013 Siriano launched a limited collection of affordable dresses, separates, and accessories for the Home Shopping Network, "Striking by Christian Siriano."
-Siriano was inducted into the Council of Fashion Designers of America (CFDA) in June 2013, after having been rejected in 2011.
+Siriano was inducted into the Council of Fashion Designers of America in June 2013, after having been rejected in 2011.